 While Kapil Dev’s cricket continued on set traditional lines, Yograj Singh skirted with chance and got bogged down by bad luck.
-In one summer he played for Punjab instead of Haryana for which he had been turning out regularly.
+In one summer, he played for Punjab instead of Haryana, for which he had been turning out regularly.
 He got his transfer on the basis of his birth on the family farm in Ludhiana.

 But Punjab did not turn out to be the heaven he had sought.
 He was disillusioned.
 By that time, the Indian team to tour Australia was selected in 1977–78 under Bishen Singh Bedi and Kapil Dev had established himself.
-Though one season earlier both Yograj and Kapil Dev were in the 14 named for the under-22 and Combined University to play against Tony Lewis’s England Yograj got the “big break” first.
+Though one season earlier both Yograj and Kapil Dev were in the 14 named for the under-22 and Combined University to play against Tony Lewis’s England, Yograj got the “big break” first.

-The stage was made for Yograj’s induction to the Indian team.
+The stage was made for Yograj’s induction into the Indian team.
 The recent Moin-ud-Dowla tournament and the Wills Trophy matches gave him ample opportunities to prove his class.
-Those who judge their cricket only on the strength of statistics will always argue that Yograj has not done to merit selection But cold statistics prove nothing Yograj Singh and his wife, Shabnam, make a nice couple.
-They have a 11-month-old baby boy.
+Those who judge their cricket only on the strength of statistics will always argue that Yograj has not done enough to merit selection But cold statistics prove nothing Yograj Singh and his wife, Shabnam, make a nice couple.
+They have an 11-month-old baby boy.
 Yograj’s father is now 74 and in frail health.
 But he has always taken keen interest in his son’s progress.

 He was visibly moved when Chandigarh newsmen broke to him the news of Yograj’s selection.
 Shabnam was “very thrilled” and couldn’t say much.
-The happiest of them all is Desh Prem Azad, Senior Cricket Coach of the National Institute of Sports (Patiala) who has been successfully running his coaching center at the Cricket Stadium in Chandigarh for 15 years.
+The happiest of them all is Desh Prem Azad, Senior Cricket Coach of the National Institute of Sports (Patiala), who has been successfully running his coaching center at the Cricket Stadium in Chandigarh for 15 years.
 He has had Kapil Dev and Yograj Singh under his wing ever since they were schoolboys.
-Azad, in fact, has done what many — senior coaches in the country have never been able to achieve.
+Azad, in fact, has done what many senior coaches in the country have never been able to achieve.

-Chandigarh today has the country’s duo and Azad ‘S confident that Yograj Sing and Kapil Dev will share the Indian attack together and lend a sharper edge to the left-arm Medium Pacers of Karsan Ghavri.
-His son Yuvraj Singh played cricket for the Indian team from 2000 to 2019.
+Chandigarh today has the country’s duo, and Azad’s confident that Yograj Sing and Kapil Dev will share the Indian attack together and lend a sharper edge to the left-arm Medium Pacers of Karsan Ghavri.
+His son, Yuvraj Singh, played cricket for the Indian team from 2000 to 2019.
 Originally from Kanech, a village in the Ludhiana district of Punjab, Yograj hails from Doraha.